syncfusion-content/ej2-schedule-docs/ej2-javascript/schedule/how-to/salesforce-integration.md

 domainurl: ##DomainURL##
 ---

+# Scheduler Integration in salesforce as Lightning Web component

 This topic provides you with a detailed step-by-step guide on how to seamlessly integrate the [**JavaScript Scheduler**](https://www.syncfusion.com/javascript-ui-controls/js-scheduler) component into Salesforce.
 By integrating it into Salesforce, you can enhance your productivity and streamline your scheduling processes.

 ## Prerequisites